Trametes gibbosa

 Trametes gibbosa, commonly known as the lumpy bracket, is a polypore mushroom that causes white rot.
 It is found on beech stumps and the dead wood of other hardwood species.
 Fruit bodies are 8–15 cm in diameter and semicircular in shape.
 The upper surface is usually gray or white, but may be greenish in older specimens due to algal growth.
 Elongated pores are located on the under-surface.
 The fruiting bodies are frequently attacked by boring beetle larvae.

 Description

-Trametes gibbosa grows as a shelf mushroom and can can reach sizes of up to 20 cm wide.
+Trametes gibbosa grows as a shelf mushroom and can reach sizes of up to 20 cm wide.
 As the common name suggests, the upper surface is lumpy/uneven and velvety.
 Sometimes magnification may be needed to see the hairs.
 This upper surface is white/creamy when young, but often develops greyer tints as well as green from algae settling into the hairs.
 The pore surface is of similar white and cream colors, also developing grayer tints in age.
 There are about 1–3 pores per mm that are elongated and can sometimes look maze-like or even gill-like in atypical specimens.

 The flesh is woody and has no distinct taste.

 The spore print, which may be hard to obtain, is white.
 The spores are 4–5.5 x 2–2.5 μm, elliptic to cylindrical, smooth, hyaline, and inamyloid.
 The hyphal system is trimitic, with clamp connections.